PharmGKB/PharmCAT/README.md

 ## Status

+:exclamation: :exclamation: :exclamation: __FOR TESTING ONLY__ :exclamation: :exclamation: :exclamation:

 This application is __under development__ and has __not been officially released__.
 Watch this repo or check the [releases](../../releases) page for the official release

 All technical documentation is available in the [wiki](../../wiki).